react-native-webrtc/react-native-callkeep/README.md

      */
   }

-  onRNCallKitConfigureAudioSession(data) {
+  onRNCallKitDidActivateAudioSession(data) {
-    /* You will get this event when the incoming or outgoing call is processing
+    /* You will get this event when the the AudioSession has been activated by **RNCallKit**,
-     * and CallKit require you to configure an AudioSession *
-     * Try to configure the AudioSession here
-     * If you don't know how to configure an AudioSession, you might want
+     * you might want to do following things when receiving this event:
-     * to use react-native-incall-manager
      *
-     * example:
-     *
-     * let ringback = (data.type === 'incomingCall' ? false : '_DTMF_');
-     * InCallManager.start({media: 'audio', ringback});
-     */
+     * - Start playing ringback if it is an outgoing call */
   }